Unscripted: Class, Caste and the Workplace

 9 am PST | 12 pm EST | 90 minutes.

 How do Class and Caste intersect with the Workplace?

 In April, we kicked off our Class and Caste series.
-Last month, we looked at how Class and Caste intersect with Race.
+In September, we look at how Class and Caste intersect with Race.
 This month, we end the series with an exploration into how Class and Caste intersect with Workplace.
 We’ll explore:

 - Does my workplace have class?

 - How do class and caste inform our organizational cultures?

 - What about hiring and recruitment practices or expectations of leadership and employees?